-The directing and responding equipments shall each be provided with features for making absolute power level and noise measurements, as described below.
+The directing and responding equipments shall each be provided with features for making absolute power level, signal-to-total-distortion ratio and noise measurements, as described below.
 In addition, the directing equipment shall have the capability of receiving the results of the measurements made by both the directing and responding equipments, making the necessary adjustments to these results, as discussed below, and converting the results to the proper form for transmission to the output device.
 The output device is also considered to be part of the directing equipment.